MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 To purchase the license using an existing account, work with the administrator of the account to apply for licenses.

-After you have applied for the license to your tenant, you can publish your environment to production.
+After you've applied for the license to your tenant, you can publish your environment to production.
 You can remove the sample data installed in your trial environment.
-However, you have to manually reset the configuration and remove any test data that you have added.
-We recommend that you create a fresh environment to use for your production environment and add the confifurations you'd like to move forward with.
+However, you have to manually reset the configuration and remove any test data that you've added.
+We recommend that you create a fresh environment to use for your production environment and add the configurations you'd like to move forward with.

 ### What are the trial limits and quotas?

 The following limitations apply for the trial:
-- The trial environment is available to your for 30 days.
+- The trial environment is available to you for 30 days.
 After that, you can request for an extension for another 30 days, buy a paid license or sign up for a new trial environment.
 - A Power Pages site is always created as a trial.
-A trial site which expires after 30 days, is useful for tryaing out its capabilities at no cost.
+A trial site, which expires after 30 days, is useful for trying out its capabilities at no cost.
 After it expires, the site is suspended and shut down.
-Seven days after it is suspended, the trial site is deleted.
+Seven days after it's suspended, the trial site is deleted.
 The trial site can be converted into a production site from the Power Pages admin center if you have the required licenses.
 More information: [Convert a site from trial to production](https://docs.microsoft.com/en-us/power-apps/maker/portals/admin/convert-portal#convert-a-portal-from-trial-to-production)
 - If your trial site is created in a trial environment, your trial site will only be available until your trial environment is available.
-If your environment expires before the trial site expires, you would loose access to your trial site.
+If your environment expires before the trial site expires, you would lose access to your trial site.

 ## Power Pages specific questions